Barbara Grunes

-Barbara Grunes is the author or co-author of 50+ cookbooks.
+Barbara Grunes (born June 12, 1931) is an American food writer based in Chicago.
+She is the author or co-author of 50+ cookbooks, including an entire series on grill cooking.
 A food consultant and historian, Grunes has also written on food and dining for the Chicago Sun Times and food consultant to the State of Illinois.
-She is well known as an effusive and popular cooking teacher and food writer in the Chicago area.
-Barbara Grunes is the most published cook book writer in history putting the Midwest on the culinary map and making flour-less chocolate cake a household phrase.

-Barbara Grunes has written cookbooks on all major subjects, including an entire series on grill cooking featuring Fish on the Grill, Poultry on the Grill, and Beef Lover's Great Grill Book.
-She lives in Chicago.

-Early life
+Early and personal life

 Barbara Grunes was born in Boston, Massachusetts on June 12, 1931.
 As a girl she learned how to cook at her mother's side in her family's home in Revere, Massachusetts.
 She began her career as an education psychologist.